-Activity Evidence that supports this approach Challenge number(s) addressed Provision of trained ELSA ELSA support has historically supported the children very well.
+Activity Evidence that supports this approach Challenge number(s) addressed Provision of trained ELSA (inc. retraining of ELSA) ELSA support has historically supported the children very well.
 This is noted by school and by the children's families.
 4 Children's mentor to support SEMH in the classroom Mentoring in education involves pairing young people with an older peer or adult volunteer, who acts as a positive role model.
-In general, mentoring aims to build confidence and rela- tionships, to develop resilience and character, or raise aspirations, rather than to develop specific academic skills or knowledge.
+In general, mentoring aims to build confidence and relationships, to develop resilience and character, or raise aspirations, rather than to develop specific academic skills or knowledge.
 4 Restorative approach to dealing with issues between children Improving Behaviour in Schools EEF (educationendowmentfoundation.org.uk) 4 Consistency and coherence at a whole-school level are paramount.
-Whole-school changes usually take longer to embed than individually tailored or single- classroom approaches.
+Whole-school changes usually take longer to embed than individually tailored or single classroom approaches.
 However, behaviour programmes are more likely to have an impact on attainment outcomes if implemented at whole-school level.
-EDIQM accreditation EDI was initiated in 2020 in response to the: 4 Detrimental effect of poor knowledge on cur- rent affairs topics such as Gender Inequality,
+Complete Resilience Programme of work This enrichment activity will support the children's social, emotional and academic well- being and progression.
+It will broaden their opportunities and help prepare them for the next step in their academic journey.
+3 Contribution towards the cost of school uniform.
+School uniform EEF (educationendowmentfoundation.org.uk) 4 Wearing a uniform is not, on its own, likely to improve learning, but can be successfully incorporated into a broader school improvement process which includes the development of a school ethos and the improvement of behaviour and discipline